-Green Shield Certified In The News
+Green Shield Certified News

-June 2011.
+June 15, 2011.
 "Mold, dust and pollen are not the only biological contaminants that negatively effect indoor air quality.
 Regardless of a building's size – from homes to high-rises – pests such as cockroaches, rodents and dust mites have a large impact on the air building occupants breathe and pose a serious public health threat.

 Relying on chemical pesticides and rodenticides isn't the only – or the most effective – option to control pest problems.
 Like pest allergens, multiple studies have linked pesticide exposure to asthma.
 Using Integrated Pest Management (IPM) is safer and more effective.